 Did you know that stakeholders are worth their weight in gold — literally?

 Research conducted at Wharton found that — taking into account all extraction costs — the average listed gold-mining company trades at a 72% discount compared to the value of precious metal sitting in the mines it operates.
 The reason?
 A lack of stakeholder support.

-“It used to be the case that the value of a gold mine was based on three variables; the amount of gold in the ground, the cost of extraction and the world price of gold.
+“The value of a gold mine [used to be] based on the amount of gold in the ground, the cost of extraction and the world price of gold.
 Today, I can show you two mines identical on these three variables that differ in their valuation by an order of magnitude.
 Why?
-Because one has local support and the other doesn’t.”
+One has local support and the other doesn’t.”

 It’s not just mining, either.
 A growing body of evidence confirms what common sense suggests: that being considerate of your stakeholders is just good business and leads to long-term profits.
 In the United Kingdom, it’s even a legal obligation — while the country may not be famed for its underground lodes, every one of its boards must, by law, take into account the impact of its decision on its stakeholders.